IPO prospectus lays out main risks to Aramco's operations | MarketScreener

 THE OFFERING

-The IPO is expected to be the largest issuance to trade on the local Tadawul stock exchange, which modernized its platform to accommodate the exceptionally high trading volume.
+The IPO is expected to be the largest issuance to trade on the local Tadawul stock exchange, which modernised its platform to accommodate the exceptionally high trading volume.
 Changes to trading mechanisms and procedures are untested and there can be no assurance they will adequately facilitate the listing.

 Non-qualified foreign investors will not hold legal title to the shares and will not be able to vote according to the shares in which they hold an economic benefit.